 Tbilisi Historic District

-Remarkable peculiarity of the city is preconditioned by the active part played by the specific natural setting in the creation of its general aspect and despite significant interventions; original interconnection of the city and environment is still preserved.
-Narrow portion of the river bed selected for its location, mountain ridge on the right bank of the river destined for the citadel, picturesque rocky plateau on the opposite side, are stressfully perceptible in the general silhouette of the city.
-Minor structures of the Late Medieval urban fabric provide favorable background to the architectural accents - Narikala fortress and Metekhi church - crowning these monuments of nature.
+The remarkable character of the city is influenced by the specific natural setting, playing an active role in shaping its overall appearance.
+Despite significant interventions, the original connection between the city and its environment is still preserved.
+The narrow portion of the riverbed chosen for its location, the mountain ridge on the right bank destined for the citadel, and the picturesque rocky plateau on the opposite side are prominently visible in the city's general silhouette.
+The minor structures of the Late Medieval urban fabric provide a favorable background to the architectural accents - Narikala Fortress and Metekhi Church - crowning these natural monuments.

-Great is the historical significance of Tbilisi, permanent capital of the Christian Georgian state from the days of its foundation up to present, "grand city" of the historical Silk Road in the course of centuries, centre of the whole Caucasus from the 19th c. onwards.
+Tbilisi holds great historical significance as the permanent capital of the Georgian state since its foundation up to the present.
+It served as a grand city on the historical Silk Road for centuries and became the center of the entire Caucasus from the 19th century onwards.

 The city's architectural aspect is defined by the unique Tbilisian spirit and the character of residential houses, which have evolved within its community.
 These houses, with their age-old traditional dwelling types, reflect not only the way of life and tastes of the multi-national, free, and tolerant inhabitants but also create a warm and human environment that remains highly acceptable and desirable today.
 The traditional southern dwellings feature characteristic elements such as balconies and courtyards, which become integral components of Tbilisi dwelling houses.
 The organic interconnection of the city with the mountain slope and rocky plateau, the dynamics of street outlines, dwellings, views, ensembles of buildings, and the multi-layered urban fabric all contribute to Tbilisi's unique urban phenomenon, manifesting its historical significance.
 Despite the challenges of destruction and renovation, the city retains its originality and artistic individuality.